photoprism/photoprism-docs/docs/developer-guide/media/videos.md

 ffmpeg -decoders
 ```

-Firefox may only play the corresponding AAC audio codec if the operating system supports it, see https://caniuse.com/aac.
-All other browsers shouldn't have any issues.
+Please note:

+1. Not [all video and audio formats](https://caniuse.com/?search=video%20format) can be [played with every browser](../../getting-started/troubleshooting/browsers.md).
+For example, [AAC](https://caniuse.com/aac "Advanced Audio Coding") - the default audio codec for [MPEG-4 AVC / H.264](https://caniuse.com/avc "Advanced Video Coding") - is supported natively in Chrome, Safari, and Edge, while it is only optionally supported by the OS in Firefox and Opera.
-HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
-This is because MP4 is a
-*container* format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
-The file
-extension doesn't really tell you anything other than that it's probably a video file.
+2. HEVC/H.265 video files can have a `.mp4` file extension too, which is often associated with AVC only.
+This is because MP4 is a *container* format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
+The file extension doesn't really tell you anything other than that it's probably a video file.

 !!! info
     While the QuickTime `.mov` container format served as the basis for MPEG-4,